grafana/grafana/docs/sources/datasources/azuremonitor.md

 - Chaining template variables: `ResourceNames($rg, $ns)`
 - Do not quote parameters: `MetricNames(hg, Microsoft.Network/publicIPAddresses, grafanaIP)`

-{{< docs-imagebox img="/img/docs/v60/azuremonitor-service-variables.png" class="docs-image--no-shadow" caption="Nested Azure Monitor Template Variables" >}}
+{{< figure src="/static/img/docs/v60/azuremonitor-service-variables.png" class="docs-image--no-shadow" caption="Nested Azure Monitor Template Variables" >}}

 Check out the [Templating]({{< relref "../variables/_index.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.

 ### List of supported Azure Monitor metrics

-Not all metrics returned by the Azure Monitor API have values.
-To make it easier for you when building a query, the Grafana data source has a list of supported Azure Monitor metrics and ignores metrics which will never have values.
+Not all metrics returned by the Azure Monitor Metrics API have values.
+To make it easier for you when building a query, the Grafana data source has a list of supported metrics and ignores metrics which will never have values.
 This list is updated regularly as new services and metrics are added to the Azure cloud.
-For more information about the list of Azure Monitor metrics, refer to [current supported namespaces](https://github.com/grafana/grafana/blob/master/public/app/plugins/datasource/grafana-azure-monitor-datasource/azure_monitor/supported_namespaces.ts).
+For more information about the list of metrics, refer to [current supported namespaces](https://github.com/grafana/grafana/blob/master/public/app/plugins/datasource/grafana-azure-monitor-datasource/azure_monitor/supported_namespaces.ts).

-### Azure Monitor alerting
+### Alerting

 Grafana alerting is supported for the Azure Monitor service.
 This is not Azure Alerts support.
-For more information about Grafana alerting, refer to [how alerting in Grafana works]({{< relref "../alerting/alerts-overview.md" >}}).
+For more information about Grafana alerting, refer to [how alerting in Grafana works]({{< relref "../alerting/_index.md" >}}).

-{{< docs-imagebox img="/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}
+{{< figure src="/static/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}

 ## Query the Application Insights Service

-{{< docs-imagebox img="/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}
+{{< figure src="/static/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}

 As of Grafana 7.1, you can select more than one group by dimension.